This article was last updated on October 31, 2023

 Cigna’s 2020 Loneliness Index found that lonely individuals were also less productive, more likely to miss work, and less able to submit quality work.
 This is why employers, especially those with remote workforces, need to proactively address the impacts that isolation and social disengagement may have on employee mental health and productivity.

-This is where a can shine.
+This is where a workplace wellness program can shine.
 Team-based wellness challenges are a great way to create a sense of community and maintain employee engagement, even while adhering to social distance measures.
 For instance, Wellable’s Teams Of Two Challenge uses the power of partnership to encourage social interaction and motivate participants as they compete with a partner—in teams of two!
-Participants can work with their teammate to stay physically active to get to the top of the leaderboard.
+Participants can work with their teammates to stay physically active to get to the top of the leaderboard.